aws-samples/amazon-rekognition-ppe/CONTRIBUTING.md

 ## Working with CloudFormation

 The CloudFormation source code is located inside the `src/cfn` directory.
-The template uses a custom resource for making some initial API calls to Amazon Rekognition and to populate the S3 bucket with the Web UI's static resources.
+The template uses a custom resource for populating the S3 bucket with the Web UI's static resources.
 The lambda source code is located inside the `src/functions/setup` directory.

 ## Working with the Web UI